clementvidon/exams_42/README.md

 ## Summary

-This repository is intended to help me **learn** functions by heart for the 42 exams.
+This repository is intended to help me to **learn** functions by heart for the 42 exams.
 It also aims to **improve** these functions at the same time.
 For this purpose I developed the following method.

-At **level 1** we find `functions` folder as well and the `tools` folder that contains my exam `vimrc` or debugging tools to quickly test functions improvement.
+At level one we find `tool` folder that contains my minimal exam `config`, the default 42 vimrc, or debugging tools to quickly check a function improvement.

-Inside the `functions` directory we find a folder for each function that we can meet during the exams.
+Inside the `func` directory there is a folder for each function that we can encounter during the exams.

 Inside each of these folder we find the core of the method, three source files:
-- `base.c` functional starting point, *must not be modified*
+- `base.c` functional starting point, *must not be modified*.
-- `check.c` the improvement file, with annotation and modifications allowed
+- `check.c` the improvement file, with annotation and modifications allowed.
-- `try.c` this file will be used and reused to code and recode the function by heart
+- `try.c` this file will be used and reused to code and recode the function by heart.
-- (optionally) a `doc` and `test` folders
+And (optionally) a `doc` and `test` folders.

 ## Method